solana-developers/solana-cookbook/docs/recipes/local-development.md

 ## Airdropping SOL

 When you're working locally, you need some SOL in order to send transactions.
-In non-mainnet environments you can achieve SOL by airdropping it to your address
+In non-mainnet environments you can receive SOL by airdropping it to your address

 <CodeGroup>